Sunday, January 26, 2014

 The roadway was high.
 A broad concrete line that curled into the distance.
 Stilts and pylons.
 A futuristic city imagined out by Astro Boy’s creator, Osamu Tezuka.
 You build upwards and catch all the sunrays.
-You align streets and concrete and steel in grids like London, or New York.
-If you’re Kyoto or Paris, you follow radial patterns until it touches the harbors, the sea.
+You align streets and concrete and steel in grids like London or New York, if you're Kyoto.
+But if you're Tokyo, you follow radial patterns like Paris until it touches the harbors, the seas.

 Ro rechecks her phone.
 We got here too early.
 It’s not open yet.